Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Want the experience of a famous Utah slot canyon but without the crazy national park crowds?
 Buckskin Gulch is the place to go!

-Wade in pools up to your waist as you strategically maneuver between the ever-narrowing walls in one of the longest slot canyons in the world.
-Buckskin Gulch is a whopping 32 miles round-trip and located in the Grand Staircase Escalante National Monument.
+Wade in pools up to your waist as you strategically maneuver the ever-narrowing walls of one of the world’s longest slot canyons.
+Buckskin Gulch is a whopping 32 miles round-trip and is located in the Paria Canyon-Vermilion Cliffs Wilderness.
 Be sure to snag a backpacking permit from Recreation.gov to explore the whole canyon.

-Slot canyons are one of the only enjoyable places to hike during a hot Utah summer thanks to their shade and water.
-But be sure to check the weather beforehand and be wary of rain clouds.
+Slot canyons are one of the only enjoyable places to hike during a hot Utah summer, thanks to their shade and water.
+But be sure to check the weather beforehand and be wary of rain clouds — flash floods are a risk.
 You’ll also want to bring all the important hiking essentials with you into the belly of the canyon!

 Paria Canyon